Population-Transcriptomics/Cell-Cycle-on-C1/fluorescence/Fluorescence-measured-in-ImageJ.md

 ### `mean`, `std`, `min`, `max`

 mean, standard deviation, minimum and maximum fluorescence intensity in the selection.
-Corresponding measurements to the background area (adjacent to the cell) when prefix is "bg." and to green channel or red channel when the suffix is ".ch2" or ".ch3" correspondingly.
+Corresponding measurements to the background area (adjacent to the cell) when prefix is ".bg" and to green channel or red channel when the suffix is ".ch2" or ".ch3" correspondingly.

 ### `Error`